klaviotarka/Artstation-Scrapper/README.md

    ・User downloads all the current images that show up in the main page of artstation.

    ・All the files are saved in a created directory by the program which can be accessed.

+   # **To run:**

+   ・Open Windows Powershell, go to the directory of the project and type dotnet run

 # **Examples with pictures**